LoRa Configuration

 - Auto-restart threshold: Defines the number of missed keepalive intervals before restarting the Packet Forwarder.

-- MQTT Protocol
+- Select MQTT bridge protocol:

 - MQTT for Built-in LoRa Network Server